-Managing associations in Bulk: Please note that once created, associations can only be edited from the Audience tab.
-You can pause, enable or delete associations in bulk from the Audience tab by clicking on Edit option on the action bar.
+Managing associations in Bulk: Please note that once created, associations can only be edited from the Audiences tab.
+You can pause, enable or delete associations in bulk from the Audiences tab by clicking on Edit option on the action bar.
 You can also convert any existing targeting association to exclusion and vice versa, through the Edit option.
-Similarly, bid adjustments can be edited in bulk by selecting Edit>Change bid adjustments.
+Similarly, bid adjustments can be edited in bulk by selecting Edit > Change bid adjustments.
 Please read the next FAQ for editing targeting setting.

-Targeting setting can be edited one ad group at a time from the Audience tab by clicking on Add association and then selecting the relevant ad group.
+Targeting setting can be edited one ad group at a time from the Audiences tab by clicking on Create association and then selecting the relevant ad group.
 The updated targeting setting is applied to all the associations of that ad group.
 If you want to do this in bulk, go to the Campaigns page and click the Ad Groups tab.
 Click the ad groups you want to change, and then click Edit and select Associate with remarketing lists.

 All retargeting must comply with all laws and regulations, including any prohibitions to creation of remarketing lists based on sensitive data.
 It is the advertisers responsibility to ensure they comply with all applicable laws and regulations.